ItakEjgo/weighted_distance_oracle/README.md

 4. All experiments are affected by the query points generated.
 Therefore **randomness** influences the final figures to some extent, especially for the *query time* and *relative error*.
 We set the y-axis of relative error figure in the range [0.00, 0.06].
 In case of the relative error curve does not appeared in the figure completely, you can change the y-axis scale by modifying the following code in the corresponding plot file (in *scripts/figures/\*.plot*):

         set yrange [0.000 : 0.06001]
+5. Generate the query for distance gap is quite time consuming (we need to calculte many distances and repeat if they are out of a certain range).
+Therefore, we provide distance queries in the *datasets/query* folder.
+For scalability test, it becomes **extremly slow** for on-the-fly algorithms.
+Therefore we reduce the number of queries to 15.
 ### Scripts
 #### Dataset
 We provided the datasets used in the paper in **./datasets** folder.
 The datasets used in *EAR-Oracle* must be *2-manifold* terrain surfaces in *.off* format.